UPCOMING COURSES STARTING SOON!

-The Center for Workforce Development offers healthcare courses that can help you start or advance your career, as well as obtain healthcare certifications or maintain your license.
+Workforce and Short-Term Training offers courses to help start or advance your career, obtain certifications or maintain your license in healthcare or dental assisting.

-According to the U.S. Bureau of Labor Statistics, (BLS), “the healthcare industry is projected to add more jobs—over 4 million—than any other industry between 2012 and 2022” and it is projected to be among the fastest-growing industries in the economy.
+According to the U.S. Bureau of Labor Statistics, (BLS), “employment of healthcare occupations is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations, adding about 2.3 million new jobs” and is projected to be among the fastest-growing industries in the economy.

-Virtually all our healthcare courses lead to industry-recognized certificates or credentials.
-The exceptions are those courses which are prerequisites to taking a certification course.
-Check our list of healthcare courses and register today!
+Virtually all our healthcare and dental courses lead to industry-recognized certificates or credentials.
+Exceptions are those courses which are prerequisites to taking a certification course.
+Our Expanded Function Dental Assisting (EFDA) classes can help you learn new and specialized skills.
+Check our list of courses and register today!

 Connect With Us!